gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

 * *Several elaboration orders exist, some correct, some incorrect*

-  In this case the programmer has not controlled the elaboration order.
-As a result, a compiler may or may not pick one of the correct orders, and the program may or may not raise ``Program_Error`` when it is run.
-This is the worst possible state because the program may fail on another compiler, or even another version of the same compiler.
+  In this case, you have not controlled the elaboration order.
+As a result, a compiler may or may not pick one of the correct orders and the program may or may not raise ``Program_Error`` when it is run.
+This is the worst possible state because the program may fail on another compiler or even a different version of the same compiler.

 * *One or more correct orders exist*

-  In this case a compiler can build an executable program, and the program is run successfully.
-This state may be guaranteed by following the outlined rules, or may be the result of good program architecture.
+  In this case a compiler can build an executable program and the program is run successfully.
+This state may be guaranteed by following the outlined rules or may be the result of good program architecture.

 Note that one additional advantage of using ``Elaborate`` and ``Elaborate_All`` is that the program continues to stay in the last state (one or more correct